eslaurente/cigna-project/README.md

 # UI
 make test-ui
 ```
+> **Server:** Ensure that the server is not currently running in the background on port 3000 in order for the test to run

-> NOTE:, if you try to run the Angular e2e test, ensure that the server is also running
+> **UI:** If you try to run the Angular e2e test, ensure that the server is also running in the background

 ## Windows Environment
 The `make` commands will not natively work on a Windows command line environment.